Activities

 Firewood

-Firewood permits are available from the State Forest from April 1 to October 31.
+Firewood permits are available from the State Forest year round.
 Firewood collection permits can be purchased for personal and commercial purposes after payment of a fee.
 Commercial producers are responsible for payment of all applicable taxes.
 Firewood collection is permitted on the entire ownership and is generally subject to constraints such as dead and down material only, no off-road driving, and weather conditions.
-Campers, picnickers and other recreational users may gather dead wood lying on the ground for use within the state forest.

 No person shall remove firewood or other forest products from any state forests without the written consent of the state forest manager.
 CA Code of Regulations § 1415.
 Firewood